 She Knows Child Custody Laws

 Child custody and visitation matters often involve complex legal issues that must be considered.
-You need a custody lawyer in Bucks County, PA who understands the law and applies it to your case in a beneficial manner.
+You need a custody lawyer in Bucks County who understands the law and applies it to your case in a beneficial manner.

 Susan Gibson has almost 15 years of experience protecting parents’ interests in child custody cases.